WisconsinRobotics/Talks/WPF/README.md

 Introduction to WPF
 ===================

-Windows Presentation Froundation (WPF) is a Microsoft Windows specific graphical user interface (GUI) toolkit.
+Windows Presentation Foundation (WPF) is a Microsoft Windows specific graphical user interface (GUI) toolkit.
 Wisconsin Robotics uses it to build its base station interface, as seen below.

 ![ascent-rocks.png](ascent-rocks.png)